JimmyKChoi/Variant-Sex-Chromosome-Systems-Bioclimatic-Variables/README.md

-This is a project for determining potential relationships between various bioclimatic variables and mammal sex chromosome systems that differ from the "classic" XX/XY system, through phylogenetic analyses using various R packages.
+This is a project for determining potential relationships between various bioclimatic variables and mammal sex chromosome systems that differ from the "classic" XX/XY system, through phylogenetic comparative methods using various R packages.

 Other tangentially related stuff includes ancestral state reconstruction, etc.